-- 32. The Accounts Commission agreed the overall framework for a new approach to auditing Best Value in June 2016.
+- 33. The Accounts Commission agreed the overall framework for a new approach to auditing Best Value in June 2016.
 The introduction of the new approach coincided with the new five-year audit appointments.
-Auditors started using the framework for their audit work from October 2016. - 33.
+Auditors started using the framework for their audit work from October 2016. - 34.
 A key feature of the new approach is that it integrates Best Value into the wider scope annual audit, which will influence audit planning and reporting.
-Best Value will be assessed comprehensively over the five-year audit appointment. both through the ongoing annual audit work, and through discrete packages of work to look at specific issues.
-Conclusions and judgements on Best Value will be reported through: - The Annual Audit Report for each council that will provide a rounded picture of the council overall. - An annual assurance and risks report that the Controller of Audit will provide to the Commission that will highlight issues from across all 32 council annual audit reports. - A Best Value Assurance Report (BVAR) for each council that will be considered by the Accounts Commission at least once in a five-year period. - 34.
-The seven councils on which a BVAR will be published during the third year of the new approach are listed in Exhibit 6.
-Scottish Borders Council is one of those to be covered this year.
-Reports will be considered by the Accounts Commission in the period between March and November 2019.
+Best Value will be assessed comprehensively over the five-year audit appointment, both through the ongoing annual audit work, and through discrete packages of work to look at specific issues.
+Conclusions and judgements on Best Value will be reported through: - The Annual Audit Report for each council that will provide a rounded picture of the council overall. - An annual assurance and risks report that the Controller of Audit will provide to the Commission that will highlight issues from across all 32 council annual audit reports. - A Best Value Assurance Report (BVAR) for each council that will be considered by the Accounts Commission at least once in a five-year period. - 35.
+The seven councils on which a BVAR will be published during the fourth year of the new approach are listed in Exhibit 6.
+Reports will be considered by the Accounts Commission in the period between March and November 2020.

-Exhibit 62018/19 Best Value Assurance Reports
+Exhibit 62019/20 Best Value Assurance Reports